Leviticus 9

 Notes

-These three verses are the theological summit of Leviticus 1-9 and, in many ways, the culmination of the entire narrative arc stretching back to Exodus 25:8 ("Let them make me a sanctuary, that I may dwell among them").
+These three verses are the theological goal of Leviticus 1-9 and the culmination of the narrative arc stretching back to Exodus 25:8 ("Let them make me a sanctuary, that I may dwell among them").
 Everything has been preparation for this moment: the divine fire from heaven validates the priesthood, the sacrificial system, and the tabernacle itself as God's chosen means of dwelling with his people.

 Interpretations